Catholic Scouting Awards

 The Spirit Alive program is designed for Ambassador and Senior Catholic Girl Scouts and Camp Fire during their high school years.
 It assists them in discovering how the Holy Spirit moves in their lives, calling them to greater participation in the church’s ministry.
 The emphasis is on Prayer, Scripture, Church Documents of Vatican II, and Service to others.

-Boy Scout Religious Emblems:
+Scouting BSA Religious Emblems:

 Light of Christ